Sobhi-0/Capstone-FSND/README.md

 ## API Documentation

 ### Getting Started

 Base URL (hosted on Render): ```######################``` || (while running locally) :  ```https://localhost:5000/```

 Authentication
 -

-There is three roles in this application and it is required to have the apropiate role to use the endpoints.
+There is three roles in this application and it is required to have the apropiate role to use the endpoints
 Roles:
--

     Casting Assistant:
         Can view actors and movies
     Casting Director: